-- 29. After having heard the witnesses, the Court directed the submission of additional evidence to assist it in its deliberations.
+- 31. After having heard the witnesses, the Court directed the submission of additional evidence to assist it in its deliberations.
 Its Order of October 7, 1987 reads as follows: - A. Documentary Evidence - 1.
 To request the Government of Honduras to provide the organizational chart showing the structure of Battalion 316 and its position within the Armed Forces of Honduras. - B. Testimony - 1.
-To call as a witnesses, Marco Tulio Regalado and Alexander Hernández, members of the Armed Forces of Honduras. - C. Reiteration of a Request - 1.
-To the Government of Honduras to establish the whereabouts of José Isaías Vilorio and, once located, to call him as a witness. - 30.
-By the same Order, the Court set December 15, 1987 as the deadline for the submission of documentary evidence and decided to hear the oral testimony at its January session.
+To call as a witness the nurse, sister of Enmidida Escoto de Godínez. - 2.
+To call as witness, Marco Tulio Regalado and Alexander Hernández, members of the Armed Forces of Honduras. - 32.
+By the same Order, the Court set December 15, 1987 as the deadline for the submission of documentary evidence and decided to hear the oral testimony at its January 1988 session. - 33.
+In response to that Order, on December 14, 1987 the Government: a) with respect to the organizational structure of Battalion 316, requested that the Court receive the testimony of its

-- 31. In response to that Order, on December 14, 1987 the Government: a) with respect to the organizational structure of Battalion 316, requested that the Court receive the testimony of its Commandant in a closed hearing "because of strict security reasons of the State of Honduras"; b) requested that the Court hear the testimony of Alexander Hernández and Marco Tulio Regalado "in the Republic of Honduras, in a manner to be decided by the Court and in a closed hearing to be set at an opportune time . . . because of security reasons and because both persons are on active duty in the Armed Forces of Honduras"; and c) reported that José Isaías Vilorio was "working as an administrative employee of the National Office of Investigations, a branch of the Public Security Forces, in the city of Tegucigalpa." - 32.
-By note of December 24, 1987, the Commission objected to hearing the testimony of members of the Honduran military in closed session.
-This position was reiterated by note of January 11, 1988. - 33.
-On the latter date, the Court decided to receive the testimony of the members of the Honduran military at a closed hearing in the presence of the parties. - 34.
-Pursuant to its Order of October 7, 1987 and its decision of January 11, 1988, the Court held a closed hearing on January 20, 1988, which both parties attended, at which it received the testimony of persons who identified themselves as Lt.
+Commandant in a closed hearing "because of strict security reasons of the State of Honduras" and b) requested that the Court hear the testimony of Alexander Hernández and Marco Tulio Regalado "in the Republic of Honduras, in a manner to be decided by the Court and in a closed hearing to be set at an opportune time . . . because of security reasons and because both persons are on active duty in the Armed Forces of Honduras."

+- 34. By note of December 24, 1987, the Commission objected to hearing the testimony of members of the Honduran military in closed session.
+This position was reiterated by note of January 11, 1988. - 35.
+On the latter date, the Court decided to receive the testimony of the members of the Honduran military at a closed hearing at the seat of the Court in the presence of the parties. - 36.
+Pursuant to its Order of October 7, 1987 and its decision of January 11, 1988, the Court heard the testimony of Elsa Rosa Escoto Escoto on January 19, 1988.
+On the following day it also held a closed hearing in San José, which both parties attended, at which it received the testimony of persons who identified themselves as Lt.
 Col. Alexander Hernández and Lt.
 Marco Tulio Regalado Hernández.
-The Court also heard the testimony of Col. Roberto Núñez Montes, Head of the Intelligence Services of Honduras. - 35.
+The Court also heard the testimony of Col. Roberto Núñez Montes, Head of the Intelligence Services of Honduras. - 37.
 On January 22, 1988, the Government submitted a brief prepared by the Honduran Bar Association on the legal remedies available in cases of disappeared persons.
-The Court had asked for this document in response to the Government's request of August 26, 1987. - 36.
-On July 7, 1988, the Commission responded to a request of the Court concerning another case before the Court (Fairén Garbi and Solís Corrales Case).
-In its response, the Commission included some "final observations" on the instant case. - 37.
-By decision of July 14, 1988, the President refused to admit the "final observations" because they were untimely and because "reopening the period for submissions would violate the procedure opportunely established and, moreover, would seriously affect the procedural equilibrium and equality of the parties." - 38.
-The following non-governmental organizations submitted briefs as amici curiae: Amnesty International, Association of the Bar of the City of New York, Lawyers Committee for Human Rights and Minnesota Lawyers International Human Rights Committee.
+The Court had asked for this document in response to the Government's request of August 26, 1987. - 38.
+On July 13, 1988, the Commission responded to a request of the Court concerning another case before the Court (Fairén Garbi and Solís Corrales Case).
+In its response, the Commission included some "final observations" on the instant case. - 39.
+By decision of July 14, 1988, the President refused to admit the "final observations" because they were untimely and because "reopening the period for submissions would violate the procedure opportunely established and, moreover, would seriously affect the procedural equilibrium and equality of the parties." - 40.
+The following non-governmental organizations submitted briefs as amici curiae: Amnesty International, Asociación Centroamericana de Familiares de Detenidos-Desaparecidos, Association of the Bar of the City of New York, Lawyers Committee for Human Rights and Minnesota Lawyers International Human Rights Committee.